Ion Jump Motion as the Background for Muon Diffusion in Battery Materials Research Using $\mu$SR

-Under these circumstances, a detailed reexamination of the $\mu$SR literature on ion diffusion has revealed striking anomalies: $\nu_{\rm KT}$ exhibits a maximum at a specific temperature $T^*$, and this peak behavior is often accompanied by a significant reduction in the linewidth $\Delta_{\rm KT}$ at higher temperatures ($T\gtrsim T^*$).
-Despite that such behaviors are clearly inconsistent with the monotonous increase of the ion diffusion coefficient with temperature expected for the thermally activated process, no explicit explanation for this discrepancy is found in the literature.
+Under these circumstances, a detailed reexamination of the $\mu$SR literature on ion diffusion has revealed striking anomalies: $\nu_{\rm KT}$ exhibits the maximum at a specific temperature $T^*$, and this peak behavior is often accompanied by a significant reduction in $\Delta_{\rm KT}$ at higher temperatures ($T\gtrsim T^*$).
+Despite that such behaviors are clearly inconsistent with the monotonous increase of ion jumping frequency with temperature expected for the thermally activated diffusion, no explicit explanation for this discrepancy is found in the literature.
 On the contrary, it is argued in these studies that the activation energy of $\nu_{\rm KT}$ for $T<T^*$ corresponds to $E_{\rm i}$.

-In this paper, using the numerical table for the extended Kubo-Toyabe function $G_z^{\rm EA}(t;\Delta,\nu_{\rm i},\nu_\mu,Q)$ \cite{edKT}, we calculate the $\mu$SR spectra for various $\nu_{\rm i}$ and the muon jump frequency $\nu_\mu$ over the temperature range 10--400 K assuming the respective activation energies and prefactors.
-Subsequently, by analyzing these simulated spectra via the $\chi^2$ fitting with $G_z^{\rm KT}(t;\Delta_{\rm KT},\nu_{\rm KT})$, we demonstrate that the anomalous behavior of $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ can be semi-quantitatively reproduced.
-This indicates that these anomalies stem from the sharp increase in $\nu_{\rm i}$ around $T^*$, and that a more detailed reanalysis using $G_z^{\rm EA}(t)$ is worthwhile to correctly evaluate $\nu_{\rm i}$ together with $\nu_\mu$.
+In this paper, we ``simulate'' the $\mu$SR spectra for various $\nu_{\rm i}$ and the muon jump frequency $\nu_\mu$ using the extended Kubo-Toyabe function $G_z^{\rm EA}(t;\Delta,\nu_{\rm i},\nu_\mu,Q)$ over the temperature range 10--400 K, assuming the appropriate activation energies and prefactors for $\nu_{\rm i}$ and $\nu_\mu$.
+Subsequently, by analyzing these simulated spectra via the $\chi^2$ fitting with $G_z^{\rm KT}(t;\Delta_{\rm KT},\nu_{\rm KT})$ (that mimics the data analysis procedure in the previous literature), we demonstrate that the anomalous behavior of $\Delta_{\rm KT}$ and $\nu_{\rm KT}$ can be semi-quantitatively reproduced.
+This indicates that such behavior stems from the sharp increase in $\nu_{\rm i}$ around $T^*$, and that a more detailed reanalysis using $G_z^{\rm EA}(t)$ is useful to properly evaluate $\nu_{\rm i}$ together with $\nu_\mu$.
 Conversely, it strongly suggests that $\mu$SR results showing no such anomalies clearly fail to capture ion diffusion.